yining043/PDP-N2S/README.md

 @inproceedings{ma2022efficient,
-  title = {Efficient Neural Neighborhood Search for Pickup and Delivery Problems}, author = {Ma, Yining and Li, Jingwen and Cao, Zhiguang and Song, Wen and Guo, Hongliang and Gong, Yuejiao and Chee, Yeow Meng}, booktitle = {Proceedings of the Thirty-First International Joint Conference on Artificial Intelligence, {IJCAI-22}}, publisher = {International Joint Conferences on Artificial Intelligence Organization}, year = {2022},
+  title = {Efficient Neural Neighborhood Search for Pickup and Delivery Problems}, author = {Ma, Yining and Li, Jingwen and Cao, Zhiguang and Song, Wen and Guo, Hongliang and Gong, Yuejiao and Chee, Yeow Meng}, booktitle = {Proceedings of the Thirty-First International Joint Conference on Artificial Intelligence (IJCAI)}, publisher = {International Joint Conferences on Artificial Intelligence Organization}, year = {2022},
 }